 I haven’t received anything in the mail; what should I do?

-Gallifrey One doesn’t use printed tickets!
-We use a badge system; you pick up your badge upon arrival at the convention.
-All you’ll need to check in at the convention is a photo ID.
+Gallifrey One does NOT use printed tickets; you will not receive anything in the mail!
+Instead, like many other fan conventions, we use a badge system; you pick up your badge upon arrival at the convention, and all you’ll need to claim your badge is your photo ID.
 You must wear the badge all weekend for access to the convention floor and all convention-related areas.
 The convention registration area is on the lower floor of the hotel; take the escalator down from the main lobby.
 You can pick up your badge beginning Thursday at the convention.

 If I want to see everything, when should I arrive (and leave)?

 For most fans with flexibility in their travel plans, to get the most out of Gallifrey One we suggest arriving no later than mid-day Thursday, and departing no earlier than Monday morning.
-As of 2014 we now have a pre-convention party/mixer on Thursday evening beginning at 9:00pm, with karaoke happening that night as well.
-Besides the scheduled events, we have a very lively social atmosphere, with literally hundreds of attendees participating in the unofficial “LobbyCon” hotel lobby social scene on Thursday and Sunday nights.
-By Thursday evening, our hotel lobby and bar area is completely full of people, with many podcasters doing live recordings and lots of socializing; at 9pm many of them come down for the opening party.
-The convention proper begins at 10am on Friday morning and runs through Sunday evening.
+We now have a pre-convention party/mixer on Thursday evening beginning at 8:00pm, with karaoke happening that night as well.
+Besides the scheduled events, we have a very lively social atmosphere, with literally hundreds of attendees participating in the hotel lobby social scene on Thursday and Sunday nights (something many of our attendees refer to as “lobby con,” although please note that this is not a convention function.)
+By Thursday evening, our hotel lobby and bar area is completely full of people, with many podcasters doing live recordings and lots of socializing; at 8:00 pm many of them come down for the opening party.
+The convention proper begins at 10:00 am on Friday morning and runs through Sunday evening.

 Do parents have to accompany children?